ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 # Time series labeling tools
 ## Goal
-This document tries to give an overview of tools that can be used for data labelling, specifically for time series.
+This document tries to give an overview of tools that can be used for data labeling, specifically for time series.
 This document was written in June 2021.

 Things that were looked at are: